MarkusMueller-DS/Gold-development-during-crises/README.md

 - finalize findings
 - make chart more readble (bigger fontsize for thr year)
 - make chart interactive with plotly
+- write a Medium article based on this analysis

 ## Outdated information